-Clinicians and parents: Working together during invasive proceduresDecember 4th, 2012 in Health /
+Clinicians and parents: Working together during invasive proceduresDecember 4, 2012 in Medicine & Health / Health

 (Medical Xpress)—New research from the University of Pennsylvania School of Nursing reports that parents present during a child's more invasive procedures reported higher levels of comfort, more procedural understanding and less emotional distress – while clinicians reported parent presence did not affect their technical performance, therapeutic decision-making, or ability to teach.

 The study, conducted at Boston's Children's Hospital over a four-year period in the cardiovascular and critical care programs (for procedures such as cardiopulmonary resuscitation, chest tube placement, and endotracheal tube extubation), utilized multiphase pre-post surveys of clinician perceptions and practice from the perspective of clinicians and parents experiencing the same procedure.
 More than 750 clinicians participated in the perception surveys and more than 500 clinicians and 250 parents participated in practice surveys.

 "Clinicians reported parents to be calmer and less distraught.
 Across both phases, clinicians reported that the parents' need for information and support were met," said Martha A.Q.
 Curley, PhD, RN, FAAN, the Ellen and Robert Kapito Professor in Nursing Science at Penn Nursing.
 "Regardless of whether parents were present or not, most clinicians would, under future similar circumstances, provide parents with the option to remain."

 Parent presence during invasive procedures and/or resuscitation is relatively underdeveloped and controversial, with most concern coming from the medical community.
 The nature of procedures, including resuscitation, had clinicians concerned that parents could interrupt their technical performance or decision-making.
 Data indicated that interference on the part of parents occurs very infrequently, only two percent of the time.